 Glossary of Terms Specific to Evergreen, Assessment, and Institutional Research

-The Academic Statement is a graduation requirement for all entering undergraduate students starting Fall 2013.
+The Academic Statement is a graduation requirement for all undergraduate students.
 In the statement, students summarize and reflect carefully on their liberal arts education.
 Students begin work on the statement when they first enroll, then develop and revise it annually under the guidance of faculty.
 The final version becomes an important part of each student's transcript.
 For more information visit the Academic Statement home page.
+(The Academic Statement was implemented in 2013 and is a requirement for all students enrolling after fall 2013.)

 A process of recognizing educational institutions for meeting standards of performance, integrity, and quality.
 In the United States, regional accreditation is administered by nongovernmental, voluntary institutional or professional associations.
 The Evergreen State College is accredited by the Northwest Commission on Colleges and Universities.